shlifedev/large-unitypackage-manager/Readme.md

 In this case, we would have to look at the file names directly and make inferences.
 For example, if it's called `RPG Medieval 3D Animation`, we don't know if it's called `RPG Medieval 3D Assets` or `Animation` until we recognize the word `Animation`.

 **This tool uses REGEX to infer the version of a file, tags, and categorize it**

+### - Sync Dir Manager (Optional)

+ This program streams folders on your local disk to a network drive.
+A maximum of `n threads` can be specified, and the number of concurrents is allowed via `SemaphoreSlim` in C#.
+I use it to upload only newly updated files, as it's a pain in the ass to manually backup my numerous assets/files to `dropbox`, `web-dav (nas)`, etc.

+**This saves network traffic and eliminates the need to keep Windows File Explorer or FileZila open**

 ## This asset manager therefore performs the following roles